pollfish/docs/android/google-play.md

 <br/>
 #### **10.12 .pollfishOpenedListener(PollfishOpenedListener pollfishOpenedListener)**

-Sets a notification listener Pollfish survey panel is opened.
+Sets a notification listener for when Pollfish survey panel is opened.
 Publishers usually use this notification to pause a game until Pollfish panel is closed again.

 Below you can see an example of how you can register and listen within your code to Pollfish panel opened notification:
 <br/>